Frequently Asked Questions about COVID-19 and higher education

 How can I travel to my higher education institution (university or HBO) in the new academic year?

-Students should preferably use their own means of transport to travel to their educational institution.
+Students should preferably use their bike or other own means of transport to travel to their educational institution.
 If this is not an option, they can use public transport.
 Institutions have made agreements with local public transport providers on staggering classes and lectures over the day so that students do not all take public transport at the same time.
 Institutions will inform students of the local or regional agreements regarding the use of public transport.

 I fall into an at-risk group for COVID-19.
 Do I have to attend classes at my educational institution in the new academic year?